invariant-labs/protocol/docs/docs/aleph_zero/get_started.md

 ### Request airdrop from Aleph Zero Faucet

-To start interacting with the Invariant platform on the Aleph Zero testnet, you will need some test tokens.
+To start interacting with the Invariant platform on the Aleph Zero testnet, you will need some [testnet tokens](/docs/aleph_zero/user_guide/faucet).
 You can request these tokens from the Aleph Zero Faucet.

 1. Open your web browser and navigate to the [Aleph Zero Faucet page](https://faucet.test.azero.dev/).